How to Use Bulk Herbs

 Note: The proportions and steeping times may vary depending on the type of herbs used and how strong you want your tea.
 Experiment with different herbs to find the perfect combination for your needs.

-how to make a decoctionDecoction How to Make an Herbal Decoction: A Step-by-Step Guide
+how to make a decoctionDecoction How to Make an Herbal Decoction:

 Decoctions are ideal for extracting the full benefits from tougher, denser herbs like stems, roots, barks, hard berries, and seeds.
 Unlike teas, decoctions require a longer cooking process to break down these harder herbs and release their medicinal properties.
 You can enjoy decoctions as a tea or use them for foot soaks, eyewashes, or other herbal remedies.

-1 cup of dried herbs (or 2 cups of fresh herbs)
+• 1 cup dried herbs

-4 cups of water
+• 4 cups water

 Instructions: